kljr/SpringboardVM/README.md

 # Composer template for Springboard projects

-This repository is a fork of [drupal-project](https://github.com/drupal-composer/drupal-project/tree/7.x) repository, modified to include DrupalVM, Springboard, and some related Composer projects.
+This repository is a fork of the [drupal-project](https://github.com/drupal-composer/drupal-project/tree/7.x) repository, modified to include DrupalVM, Springboard, and some related Composer projects.